tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 - we will get back into the configs in the second week when we look at building out a server file

-- We will no doubt be remote at some point so lets look at remo and how it works
-- When asking for help, 15 minutes(what have you tried) student, TA and then Instructor.

 ## go to Canvas

 - In-Class schedule and assignments